 According to Content Marketing Institute (CMI), businesses that publish 16+ posts a month get almost 3.5 times more traffic than businesses that publish only up to four articles.
 For most companies, though, publishing one blog a week, much less one every day, just isn’t realistic.

-I’ve always said that as writers, we’re pretty much just glorified researchers.
-Sifting through data is something we spend a great amount of time doing.
-But if bots could handle the research—collecting and organizing facts and spitting out statistics—would that change the game for writers?
-Does it allow us to get back to the craft of writing, leaving the research to a robot?
+I joke that, as writers, we’re pretty much just glorified researchers.
+But it’s true: Sifting through data is something we spend a great amount of time doing.
+If bots could handle the research—collecting and organizing facts and spitting out statistics—would that change the game for writers?
+Would it allow us to get back to the craft of writing, leaving the research to a robot?

 The journalism industry thinks so.
-Heliograf is an AI agent that is helping to change the face of the industry and is freeing up reporters to focus their time and attention on substantial storytelling.
+Heliograf is an AI agent helping to change the face of the industry and freeing up reporters to focus their time and attention on substantial storytelling.

 Pick of the Content Litter

 Writers are typically stretched thin, so being able to decide which topics they take on, and which they’ll leave to the bots is a smart play.